Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

 the standalone post-processing (``postproc`` folder, the application is named ``host_postproc_xrt``) and the cascade of "preprocessing -> DPU -> postprocessing" (``pre2dpu2post`` folder, the application is named ``pre2dpu2post``).

-## 3.2 Compile the Whole Embedded HW/SW System
+## 3.2 Compile the Whole Embedded Hardware/Software System

-The following command will create the entire embedded system (it requires some hours, depending on computer you are using):
+The following command will create the entire embedded system (Depending on computer you are using, it might require up to a few hours):

 ```shell
 cd $WRK_DIR/MPSOCDPU-PRE-POST-PLACC/files/dpu_trd # you are supposed to be here
 make all
 ```

-The ``sd_card.img`` image file to boot the ZCU102 board srom SD-card will be produced in the ``$WRK_DIR/MPSOCDPU-PRE-POST-PLACC/files/dpu_trd/prj/Vitis/binary_container_1/`` folder.
+The ``sd_card.img`` image file to boot the ZCU102 board from SD-card will be produced in the ``$WRK_DIR/MPSOCDPU-PRE-POST-PLACC/files/dpu_trd/prj/Vitis/binary_container_1/`` folder.
 You have to use an utility like ``Wind32DiskImager`` (on a Windows-OS PC) to burn such file on the SD card media.

 You should find all the necessary application files directly on the FAT-32 (BOOT) partition of the SD card.